pablobio/EMOTIONS/README.md

 ```{r}
 library(EMOTIONS)
 ```
-The vignette with the tutorial for the use of the main functions from EnsembleLacs is available here: https://rpubs.com/pablo_bio/EMOTIONS_vignette
+The vignette with the tutorial for the use of the main functions from EMOTIONS is available here: https://rpubs.com/pablo_bio/EMOTIONS_vignette

 ## Authors